 CHOICE, which stands for Creating Hope and Opportunity for Investors, Consumers and Entrepreneurs, has received strong support from community banks and credit unions.
 Large financial institutions did not offer their support for the Financial CHOICE Act.
 Instead, Wall Street CEOs have publicly said they do not support repealing Dodd-Frank.

 The Congressional Budget Office reports the Financial CHOICE Act would reduce the deficit by $33.6 billion over 10 years and that the bill’s regulatory relief would benefit community banks and credit unions.
 The nation’s largest banks would be unlikely to raise enough capital to meet the bill’s requirement for substantial regulatory relief, the CBO reported.

 FINANCIAL CHOICE ACT AT A GLANCE:

 BANKRUPTCY, NOT BAILOUTS

-No more bailouts: that’s at the core of our plan and our commitment to hardworking taxpayers.
-With bipartisan changes to our bankruptcy code, large financial firms can fail without disrupting the entire economy or forcing hardworking taxpayers to pay for more bailouts.
+No more bailouts: that’s at the core of the Financial CHOICE Act.
+With changes to the bankruptcy code, large financial firms can fail without disrupting the entire economy or forcing hardworking taxpayers to pay for more bailouts.

 ACCOUNTABILITY FOR WALL STREET AND WASHINGTON

 The Financial CHOICE Act includes the toughest penalties in history for those who commit financial fraud and insider trading.
 Holding Wall Street accountable with the toughest penalties in history will deter corporate wrongdoing and better protect consumers.
-At the same time we hold Wall Street accountable, the Financial CHOICE Act also holds Washington accountable.
+At the same time the Financial CHOICE Act holds Wall Street accountable, it also holds Washington accountable.
 Tougher accountability for Wall Street and Washington will protect the integrity of our markets so they benefit ordinary Americans who are working, saving and investing.